distribution/distribution/docs/notifications.md

 number of requests.

-The full package has the mediatype "application/vnd.docker.distribution.events.v1+json", which will be set on the request coming to an endpoint.
+The full package has the mediatype "application/vnd.docker.distribution.events.v1+json", which is set on the request coming to an endpoint.

 An example of a full event may look as follows: